 Whether a student chooses to minor or to purse an individualized major, the small size of the French and Francophone Studies Program enables us to develop a close working relationship with our students at all levels, and gives our program flexibility to accommodate individual needs.
 At the same time, we believe that the Mills experience must be complemented by study abroad in a French-speaking country of the student’s choice.
 Therefore, students majoring in French are required to spend at least one semester in a Mills-affiliated study abroad program in one of the following locations: Belgium, Cameroon, Madagascar, Mali, Niger, Morocco, Quebec, Senegal, Switzerland, as well as several locations in France.
 Since this is a requirement, students with a declared major and an approved plan of study are eligible for a Germaine Thompson Scholarship, which supports the cost of travel.

 While the minor in French and Francophone studies can usually be completed by taking courses only at Mills, we also encourage students electing to minor in our program to study abroad for a semester.

 In addition to study abroad, students at an advanced level may also take advantage of cross-registration in the Department of French at UC Berkeley to enroll in courses complementing those offered in our program.

-Many French and Francophone studies majors (who are often double majors) go on to graduate school and pursue successful careers in a wide range of fields both in the US and abroad.
+Many French and Francophone studies majors (who are often double majors) go on to graduate school and pursue successful careers in a wide range of fields both in the United States and abroad.
 These fields include law, international nonprofit organizations, education, and publishing.

 Faculty and Staff